jdlehman/rails_external_assets/README.md

 ## With Rails

 You can include your external assets in Rails with the provided view helpers or Sprockets directives.

+RailsExternalAssets will also hook into the `assets:precompile` Rake command and run the shell script defined by the `build_script` config.
+It will also hook into the `assets:clobber` Rake command and remove all the files in the directory specified by your `base_path` config (where your assets are built).

 ### View Helpers